Adrian Belew: King Crimson (1981–2013)

-Adrian Belew was the singer, second guitarist and frontman (as well as occasional drummer) for King Crimson from 1981 to 2009, one of the longest tenures in King Crimson by anyone other than founder Robert Fripp.
-He maintained this position despite several splits or hiatuses in group activity, and notwithstanding a brief period in the early 1990s when Fripp unsuccessfully invited singer David Sylvian to front a possible new version of the band.
+Adrian Belew was the frontman, second guitarist, and occasional drummer for King Crimson from 1981 to 2009, one of the longest tenures in King Crimson by any member other than founder, bandleader, and sole constant member Robert Fripp.
+He maintained this position despite several splits or hiatuses in group activity, notwithstanding a brief period in the early 1990s when Fripp unsuccessfully asked singer David Sylvian of Japan to front a new version of the band.

-Belew's involvement with the band began while he was still involved with Talking Heads.
-Having been impressed by Belew's work with GaGa and David Bowie, Fripp asked Belew to join his new four-piece band (at that time called Discipline) as singer and second guitarist.
-At the time, Belew was busy not just with Talking Heads but also with the imminent Tom Tom Club sessions and the recording of his debut solo album.
-However, he realized that Talking Heads' internal politics would eventually either sideline or obstruct him (coupled with the fact that the band looked as if it would be on hiatus for a while).
-Belew opted to uncouple himself from Talking Heads and join Fripp, with whom he would have more opportunities to develop and express himself.
-One of his conditions for joining the new band was that he would be allowed time to continue and develop his new solo career, to which Fripp agreed.
+Belew's involvement with King Crimson began while he was still involved with Talking Heads.
+Having been impressed by Belew's work with GaGa and David Bowie, Fripp asked him to join a new four-piece band, at that time called Discipline.
+While Belew was busy with Talking Heads and associated side projects at the time, he chose to leave and join Fripp's band due to the deteriorating relationships within Talking Heads.
+One of his conditions for joining the new band was that he would be allowed to continue his solo career, to which Fripp agreed.

-The Discipline lineup was completed by the former King Crimson drummer Bill Bruford and the New York session ace Tony Levin on bass guitar and Chapman Stick.
-During initial touring, the members of the band discussed the possibility of renaming themselves King Crimson.
-This had not been the original intention for the band, but all members generally agreed that this would be both appropriate and useful.
-This made Belew the first guitarist to formally play alongside Fripp within King Crimson on an equal footing (although both Ian McDonald and John Wetton had occasionally contributed extra guitar to previous King Crimson recordings).
-He was also the first King Crimson singer to write all of his own lyrics.
+Former King Crimson and Yes drummer Bill Bruford and New York session bassist and Chapman Stick player Tony Levin completed the Discipline lineup.
+During initial touring, the members of the band discussed the possibility of renaming themselves King Crimson, which they ultimately agreed to.
+This made Belew the first guitarist to formally play alongside Fripp within King Crimson on an equal footing (although Ian McDonald and John Wetton had occasionally contributed extra guitar to previous King Crimson recordings).
+He was also the first King Crimson singer to write most of his own lyrics.